rsdn/CodeJam/PerfTests/Docs/Concepts.md

 ## Configuration system

-CodeJam.PerfTests configuration uses almost same approach the BenchmarkDotNet do.
+CodeJam.PerfTests configuration uses almost same approach the BenchmarkDotNet does.
 However, there are additions aimed to ease configuration of large projects with hundreds or thousands of perftetests.
 Here's how it works:

 ### 0. Attribute annotations

 Almost all configuration features rely on attribute annotations.
-Attributes are checked in the following order:
+Attributes are checked in following order:

 1. Attributes applied to the competition class or to it's base types.
 2. Attributes applied to the container types or to it's base types (if the competition class is nested type)